AhmedAliOfficial/swift-sandbox/README.md

 ## Outline

-Sections 1 and 2 take less than 5 minutes to complete!
+This tutorial takes less than 5 minutes to complete!

-Section 3 is recommended to get the full experience, if time allows.
-You can always come back later.

 [Section 1: IBM Swift Package Catalog](#section-1-ibm-swift-package-catalog)
 1. [Search for packages](#search-for-packages)